Nik-Zainal-Group/signature.tools.lib/README.md

 - ```genomeChart``` and ```genomeChartSV``` functions added, as well as a ```genomeChart``` command line script
 - ```findKataegis``` function added
 - Introduced signature fit parameters to indicate minimum number of mutations required for exposures (```threshold_nmuts``` and ```giniThresholdScaling_nmuts```)
-- Added function ```assignSignatureProbabilityToMutations```, which estimates the probability that a specific mutation originates from each of the fitter signatures
+- Added function ```assignSignatureProbabilityToMutations```, which estimates the probability that a specific mutation originates from each of the fitted signatures

 2.3.0